Seikan Tunnel: History

+By mid-1982, the tunnel had only 1000 m to complete.
+On 27 January 1983, Japanese Prime Minister Yasuhiro Nakasone pressed a switch that set off a blast that completed the pilot tunnel.
+Following this, on 10 March 1985, Minister of Transport Tokuo Yamashita symbolically bored through the main tunnel by detonating a dynamite charge on the last few meters of the earth.

-The tunnel was opened on 13 March 1988, having cost a total of ¥1.1 trillion (US$7 billion) to construct, almost 12 times the original budget, much of which was due to inflation over the years.
-To commemorate the event, a commemorative 500 yen coin depicting the tunnel was issued by the Japan Mint in 1988.
-Once the tunnel was completed, all railway transport between Honshu and Hokkaido used it.
-However, for passenger transport, 90% of people use air travel due to the speed and cost.
-For example, to travel between Tokyo and Sapporo by train takes eight hours (Tokyo station and Shin-Sapporo station), with transfer from Shinkansen to narrow-gauge express train at Hakodate.
-By air, the journey is 1 hour and 45 minutes, or three hours and thirty minutes including airport access times.
-Deregulation and competition in Japanese domestic air travel has brought down prices on the Tokyo-Sapporo route, making rail more expensive in comparison.
+The tunnel was opened on 13 March 1988, having cost a total of ¥1.1 trillion (US$7 billion) to construct (almost 12 times the original budget, much of which was due to inflation over the years).
+Construction of the tunnel itself was projected to cost ¥538.4 billion, but actually cost ¥745.5 billion, and construction of the line running through the tunnel was projected to cost ¥689 billion, but ended up costing ¥900 billion.
+To commemorate the opening, a commemorative 500 yen coin depicting the tunnel was issued by the Japan Mint in 1988.

+Once the tunnel was completed, it became used by all railway transport between Honshu and Hokkaido, particularly conventional express trains, with all passenger services combined making up to 21 round trips daily (up to 50 round trips if freight trains are included).
+Similarly, the commuter ferry service between the two islands run by JNR was also discontinued.
+However, 90% of passenger transport is still by plane due to travel time and cost.
+For example, to travel between Tokyo Station and Shin-Sapporo Station by train takes eight hours, with transfer from Shinkansen to narrow-gauge express train at Shin-Hakodate-Hokuto Station.
+By air, the journey is 1 hour and 45 minutes, or 3 hours and 30 minutes including airport access times.
+Deregulation and competition in Japanese domestic air travel has brought down prices for the Tokyo-Sapporo route, making rail travel more expensive in comparison.

 The Hokutosei overnight train service began after the completion of the Seikan Tunnel; a later and more luxurious Cassiopeia overnight train service was often fully booked.
-Both were withdrawn following the commencement of Hokkaido Shinkansen services (in August 2015 and March 2016 respectively), with freight trains being the only regular service utilising the narrow gauge line since that time.
-JR Hokkaido is exploring the use of "Train on Train" technology to remove the threat that the shock wave created in front of Shinkansen trains traveling at full speed pose to freight trains operating on Japanese standard narrow-gauge track in a tunnel setting.
-If successful, it will allow the Hokkaido Shinkansen to travel at full speed inside the tunnel in the future.
+Both were discontinued following the commencement of Hokkaido Shinkansen services in March 2016, with freight trains being the only regular service utilising the narrow-gauge line since then.
+Research was conducted into a "Train on Train" piggybacking system to increase the speed of narrow-gauge freight trains, which currently prevent Shinkansen trains from running at full speed.